 First, we should ask the question: What is personalized medicine?

-Personalized medicine is exactly what it sounds like — medicine that is custom-tailored to you and your needs.
-It’s also tailored to your neighbor’s needs.
-And it’s also tailored to your community’s needs.
+Personalized medicine is exactly what it sounds like.
+It's medicine that is custom-tailored to you and your needs.
+It’s also tailored to your neighbor’s needs, as well as your community’s needs.
 The idea is simple in theory, but in practice it’s much more difficult.